Opentrons/opentrons/api/docs/v2/new_labware.rst

 Labware
 #######

-Labware are those durable components and consumable items that you work with, reuse, or discard while running a protocol on a Flex or OT-2.
-This definition includes default labware, custom labware, and their related software files that capture the physical dimensions of the labware objects you need to write and run a protocol.
-This section covers how to use the Opentrons Python API to create a protocol for your Flex or OT-2.
+Labware are the consumable items that you work with, reuse, or discard while running a protocol on a Flex or OT-2.
+This section provides a brief overview of default labware, custom labware, and how to use basic labware API methods to create a protocol for your robot.

 *************
 Labware Types